 Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Information systems (continued) 3.
-Availability ~ Recall the scope, purpose and key considerations for business resiliency, disaster recovery and business continuity plans. ✓ Explain the objectives of mirroring and replication. ~ Summarize steps in a business impact analysis.
-Recall measures of system availability (e.g., agreed service time, downtime). ~ Determine the appropriateness of the organization's data backup types (e.g., full, incremental, differential) including recovery considerations. ~ Detect deficiencies in the suitability or design and deviations in the operation of controls related to a service organization's availability service commitments and system requirements in a SOC 2® engagement using the Trust Services Criteria.
-4. Change management ~ Explain the purpose of change management related to internal hardware and software applications, including the risks and the different types of documentation used (e.g., system component inventory, baseline configuration). ~ Explain the different environments used (e.g., development, staging, production) and the types of tests performed (e.g., unit, integration, system, acceptance). ✓ Explain the approaches than can be used when converting to a new information system (e.g., direct, parallel, pilot). ~ Explain patch management. ~ Test the design and implementation of change control policies (e.g., acceptance criteria, test results, logging, monitoring) for IT resources (e.g., applications, infrastructure components, configurations) in organizations, including those that have adopted continuous integration and continuous deployment processes.
+Availability ~ Recall the scope, purpose and key considerations for business resiliency, disaster recovery and business continuity plans. ~ Explain the objectives of mirroring and replication. ~ Summarize steps in a business impact analysis. ~ Recall measures of system availability (e.g., agreed service time, downtime). ~ Determine the appropriateness of the organization's data backup types (e.g., full, incremental, differential) including recovery considerations. ~ Detect deficiencies in the suitability of the design and deviations in the operation of controls related to a service organization's availability service commitments and system requirements in a SOC 2® engagement using the Trust Services Criteria.
+4. Change management ~ Explain the purpose of change management related to internal hardware and software applications, including the risks and the different types of documentation used (e.g., system component inventory, baseline configuration). ~ Explain the different environments used (e.g., development, staging, production) and the types of tests performed (e.g., unit, integration, system, acceptance). ~ Explain the approaches than can be used when converting to a new information system (e.g., direct, parallel, pilot). ~ Explain patch management. ~ Test the design and implementation of change control policies (e.g., acceptance criteria, test results, logging, monitoring) for IT resources (e.g., applications, infrastructure components, configurations) in organizations, including those that have adopted continuous integration and continuous deployment processes. ✓ Perform a walkthrough of an organization's change management procedures and compare the observed procedure with the documented policy requirement.